PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 3 - 5 mL/gal

-TIPS & CONSIDERATION WHEN CLONING:
+TIPS & CONSIDERATIONS WHEN CLONING:

 Pump Cycle Times: Cycle timing of water pumps is primarily used for temperature because pumps put off heat.
 Through extensive testing we have found faster rooting at warmer temperatures with diminishing return above 87 ° F (31 °C).
 We suggest 75 – 85 °F (24 – 30 °C).
 Changing how long your pump is on vs off will help manage your temps.
 45 min on/15 min off = 25% reduction in pump on time.
 30 on/30 off would be 50% less pump time.
 Find the ratio that work for your cloner.